- Communication Services

 Metrics to measure include:

-When we align essential communications to deliver against these metrics, we see organisations making improvements to their business performance through:
+When we align essential communications to deliver against these metrics, we see organizations making improvements to their business performance through:

 Let's look in more detail at some of these metrics:

-If a customer does call the contact centre, you can cut the call duration by ensuring staff have access to the communication and can explain it easily.
+If a customer does call the contact center, you can cut the call duration by ensuring staff have access to the communication and can explain it easily.

 For example, if the customer is confused by their statement, the call agent can talk the customer through the statement to improve their understanding, improve first call resolution, and reduce the likeliness of a repeat call.

-By measuring contact centre call metrics, such as call duration and number of calls, you can understand how effectively your essential communications are doing their job.
+By measuring contact center call metrics, such as call duration and number of calls, you can understand how effectively your essential communications are doing their job.